 Concert Choir (MUSC 3820).
 Principal ensemble in fall and spring semesters for voice, guitar, and keyboard principals in all undergraduate music degree programs.
-(In some cases, piano and guitar principals may be assigned by the Department Head to a different principal ensemble from the remainder of the list.)
+(In some cases, piano and guitar principals may be assigned by the Department Head to a different principal ensemble.)